 EATRIS is a non-profit European Research Infrastructure Consortium (ERIC).
 This specific legal form is designed to facilitate the joint establishment and operation of research infrastructures of European interest.
-Our institutions are selected on the basis of their track record in public-private collaboration in the translational development and their multidisciplinary teams of leading academic experts, high-end research facilities, production laboratories and licenses.
+EATRIS’s organisational model is based on country membership.
+Our institutions are selected within each country on the basis of their track record in public-private collaboration in the translational development and their multidisciplinary teams of leading academic experts, high-end research facilities, production laboratories and licenses.

 Via our central hub, you can access the vast array of clinical expertise and high-end facilities that are available within the 80+ top-tier academic centres across Europe.